 Credit Card Statement

-At the end of each billing cycle, your credit card issuer will give you a credit card statement.
+At the end of each billing cycle, your credit card issuer will give you a statement.
 Your statement will have a breakdown of each purchase made within the associated billing period.
-A credit card statement will also show the account holder’s total balance, as well as their accumulated balance for that particular billing period.
+A line of credit statement will also show the account holder’s total balance, as well as their accumulated balance for that particular billing period.

 Credit Card Fees

 Credit cards also often come with additional costs.
-Some common fees you may come across with credit cards are:
+Some common fees you may come across include:

 Different Types of Credit Cards